top of page

 • Listening to recordings of master coaches and some other content from experts in different areas.

 The program requires on average seven hours per week.
-After a six-hour Saturday kick-off, most of the fixed-schedule sessions take place in 2.5-hour, on-line meetings on Tuesday evenings.
-Classes are recorded and live-participation at a few classes can be missed without a problem.
+After a six-hour Saturday kick-off, most of the fixed-schedule sessions take place in 2.5-hour, on-line meetings.
+Classes are recorded and review notes are prepared for each class so live-participation at a few classes can be missed without a problem.

-BaC was designed to crack open the door to multiple coaching-related disciplines while provided enough experience of basic coaching techniques so that graduates are comfortable, even eager, to be coaching people.
-Many BaC participants start working with independent clients before completing the program.
+BaC was designed to introduce you to a variety of coaching modalities while provided enough experience of basic coaching techniques so that you become comfortable, even eager, to be coaching people.
+Many BaC participants who are new to coaching start working with independent clients before completing the program.
+Many, maybe most, of the students who join the program are already working professionally as coaches when they enroll.

-And, in keeping with HSoC's mission to make coaching available to people and places where isn't yet, we provide the program as price point that is substantially lower than any comparable program we know of.
+And, in keeping with HSoC's mission to make coaching available to people and places where isn't yet, we provide the program at a price point that is substantially lower than any comparable program we know of.

 For more information about BaC, email info@hornickschoolofcoaching.com.